more than words

 Let's take another common phrase: put up for adoption.

-This phrase comes from the Orphan Train era (1854–1929), when orphaned children were sent by train across the U.S. and Canada to be placed with families.
-At each stop, children were literally put up on platforms so the adults selected which one(s) they wanted to take home.
+The phrase dates back to the Orphan Train era (1854–1929), when orphaned children were transported across the United States and Canada to be placed with families.
+At train stops, children were literally put up on platforms and prospective families selected which child/children they wanted to take home.

 positive adoption language

-In response to the stigma and outdated language surrounding adoption, the concept of positive adoption language began gaining attention in the 1970s.
-The goal was to move away from language rooted in shame, abandonment, or illegitimacy and toward language that felt more respectful and accurate.
+As awareness around adoption grew, many people within the adoption community began advocating for more thoughtful language.
+The idea behind positive adoption language was to move away from terms rooted in shame, abandonment, or illegitimacy and toward language that felt more respectful and accurate.